Dentist discusses protocol for the safe dental amalgam fillings removal in Greenville

 So, what about those amalgam fillings that were placed years ago?

 People that have amalgam fillings may want to have it removed.
-Generally, if the tooth has no problems and the patient has no health issues, it is often best to leave the filling alone.
-For patients who need to have the amalgam removed, we offer the safe removal of these fillings.
+Generally, if the tooth has no problems and the guest has no health issues, it is often best to leave the filling alone.
+For guests who need to have the amalgam removed, we offer the safe removal of these fillings.

 During the removal procedure, we follow strict protocol.
 The safety measures taken include: